4.6 out of 5 (123 experiences)

 Also known as

-angel's-wings, prickly pear cactus, bunny cactus, bunny ears cactus and polka-dot cactus
+angel's-wings, prickly pear cactus, bunny cactus, bunny ears cactus, polka-dot cactus and bunny ear cactus

 What other plant parents say

 This plant I brought home about 2 weeks ago.
 I accidentally knocked it and was left with TONS of small needles in me😒no cactus I’ve touched actually has done that before.
 I named mine Tony because th…